Lakelight Classes

 Lakelight Fellows Program

 The Fellows program is a 9-month intensive learning community designed to deepen your understanding of God's redemptive activity in your work, culture and relationships.
-It aims to equip each participant with tools for integrating their faith with their whole life, especially their work (the place we spend the most time).
-Fellows commit to meet weekly for 2hrs, prepare 2-3 hours of reading/assignments before each meeting, participate in industry-specific gatherings, and attend two retreats.
-Tuition and fees are also required for this program.
+It aims to equip each participant with tools for integrating their faith with their whole life, especially their work.

 FAQs